isomerpages/govtech-im8/_control-catalog/Cybersecurity/Generative AI.md

 ### Control Recommendations

 Determine the adequate level of accuracy, safety, and output quality for your application.
 Develop tests to assess outputs on these dimensions.
 The complexity and structure of these tests should be tailored to the risk profile of your application.
 Document this approach and measure &amp; monitor results after relevant model, prompt, and dependency updates.
-Note that any proposed deviations to this control must be [submitted to and approved by NAIG](https://go.gov.sg/GAIDeviations).

 ### Risk Statement